Ruddle/fomoscript/README.md

 See for yourself with `cargo bench`

+Unstructured number crunching will stay slow.
+Typed arrays (like in js) could be added in the future for fast structured operation.

 # Fun facts

 Everything is an expression.
 For instance if/else acts as a ternary operator.